Welcome To Service Dog Laws in Tennessee

 The simple fact that the boss was aware of the previous health situation, and is now blatantly discriminating against this person, brings us to the idea that this person is “regarded as having a disability,” even though they actually don’t.

-Can a Landlord Deny an Emotional Support Animal in Tennessee?
+Can a Landlord Deny a Service Dog in Tennessee?

 - Or, it is an animal that provides emotional support that alleviates one or more effects of someone’s disability